 - Taken Up to Eleven in the "Burial at Sea" DLC set in Rapture, where that dimension's Booker is revealed to be an alternate version of Zachary Comstock who fled to the underwater city and assumed the private detective's identity to escape the guilt he felt over causing the death of an alternate version of Elizabeth.
 The deception was so thorough that Comstock truly believed he WAS that world's Booker.
 As Rosalind Lutece puts it, Comstock was never one to own up to his own errors.

-- Injustice: Gods Among Us: After the Joker nukes Metropolis and uses the Scarecrow's fear gas to trick Regime Superman into killing Lois Lane, Regime Superman kills him with his bare hands and repeatedly repeatedly justifies the act by claiming that it was "one death to save millions of lives."
+- Injustice: Gods Among Us: After the Joker nukes Metropolis and uses the Scarecrow's fear gas to trick Regime Superman into killing Lois Lane, Regime Superman kills him with his bare hands and subsequently convinces himself that it was "one death to save millions of lives."
 Of course, anyone who saw it can tell right away that he was motivated by vengeance, not justice.

 - Referenced in the credits song for Metal Gear Rising: Revengeance.
 There's a part of the lyrics which states "Even men with the greatest intentions can end up believing their own lies."
 This illustrates a common theme in the context of the story where multiple characters are well intentioned extremists who want to change the world through very drastic measures, including even the main protagonist Raiden who uses extreme violence to punish organizations, harshly and permanently, that he views to be evil.
 The dissonance comes from Raiden viewing himself to be an enforcer of justice, while using arguably evil methods to reach those goals; how can a man claiming to uphold justice feel like a good person knee deep in bodies?